aspose-slides/Aspose.Slides-Products/slides/en/net/conversion/jpg-to-pdf/_index.md

 {{% /blocks/products/pf/agp/text %}}

--  Microsoft Windows or a compatible OS with .NET Framework, .NET Core, Windows Azure, Mono, or Xamarin.
+- A supported operating system with .NET or Mono installed.
 -  Development environment like Microsoft Visual Studio.
 -  Aspose.Slides for .NET referenced in your project.